lefeck/ubuntu-autoinstall-generator-tools/README.md

 ```

 ### Download the installation package, and modify it after the APP Service is started.
-When you specify -f in your script to download the dependencies from the Internet, if you need to make changes after the image is installed and the service status is running, then you need to customize the script parameters in the rc.local file.
+When you specify -p in your script to download the dependencies from the Internet, if you need to make changes after the image is installed and the service status is running, then you need to customize the script parameters in the rc.local file.

 ###  Example
 The following is an example of a mysql password change operation